buildkite-plugins/buildkite-plugin-linter/README.md

     --id my-org/my-plugin
 ```

+If your plugin examples use a full git URL, such as `ssh://git@github.com/my-org/example-buildkite-plugin`, then you should specify the full git URL in the `id` argument.

 ## Roadmap / TODO

 * Check that all the config options in the readme exist in the configuration schema